Carlosrincong/AWS-Solutions-Architect-Associate/Lambda/README.md

 - Lambda@Edge: change the cloudfront request and response (origin and viewer, Origin = from CloudFront to Server).
 Very simple functions.

 Functions are deployed globally to cutomize CDN Content

+Lambda with RDS Proxy
+- Improve scalability by pooling and sharing DB connections
+- Improve availability by reducing by 66% the failover time and preserving connections.
+- The lambda must be deployed in a VPC, because RDS Proxy never is publicly accessible